 Since starting school my 5-year-old son has become the Font of all Knowledge.

-I am so very proud of this really bright, eager little man, but honestly, it’s embarrassing.
+I am so very proud of this really bright, eager little man, but honestly, it’s embarassing.

 He must drive his teacher mad.
-I can just imagine her crawling back home after a day teaching him and turning to a large drink and an intravenous dose of chocolate to forget.
+I can just imagine her crawling back home after a day teaching managing him and turning to a large drink and an intravaenous dose of chocolate to forget.

 And not only does he know everything, he also never stops talking.

 It’s relentless.
 He gabbles on so quickly sometimes he forgets what he was saying or where his thought process was heading and so veers off on some random tact without breaking a sweat.

 If you try to interject – “Dan, can I just . . .”, “Dan, I was talking . . .
 “Dan there’s a slug in your Cheerios” – he just carries on like you accidently hit the mute button on your own personal remote control or it actually came out as: “just keep going son.
 Rambling is good.
 Don’t you stop.
 Go on Dan, go on” like some whispered mantra.

 Clearly this isn’t something he inherited from me.